coolya/some-modelix-samples/doc/README.md

 ### Domain-specific API

-Generally, the architecture introduces an extra domain-specific API layer which is defined in the [openAPI](/openapi).
+In this example, an extra domain-specific API layer is added which is defined in the [openAPI specification](/openapi).
-While no noteworthy abstractions happen in this definition, this layer is meant educational.
+This layer is meant educational as there are no noteworthy abstractions happen in this definition.
 It intends to show how one introduces a clearly defined domain-specific abstraction isolating the language engineering (meta-modeling) and the web engineering.

-We provide two implementations of the API layer: [`rest-api-json-bulk`](/rest-api-json-bulk) and [`rest-api-model-server`](/rest-api-model-server).
+We provide two implementations of the API layer: The [`rest-api-json-bulk`](/rest-api-json-bulk) and [`rest-api-model-server`](/rest-api-model-server) components.

-#### `rest-api-json-bulk`
+#### `rest-api-json-bulk` component

-This API implementation provides access to the model by obtaining the model knowledge directly from a MPS instance.
+This API implementation provides access to the model by obtaining the model knowledge directly from a running MPS instance.
-It connects to the [`json-bulk-model-access`](https://github.com/modelix/mps-rest-model-access) plugin running inside of MPS and is only able to read the model content from this source.
+It is implemented using ktor and connects to the [`json-bulk-model-access`](https://github.com/modelix/mps-rest-model-access) plugin running inside of MPS.
+This component can only provide **read only access** as the `json-bulk-model-access` is read only.

-#### `rest-api-model-server`
+#### `rest-api-model-server` component

-This API implementation provides access to the model by connecting to a running []`modelix model-server`](https://github.com/modelix/modelix.core/tree/main/model-server).
+This API implementation provides access to the model by connecting to a running [`modelix model-server`](https://github.com/modelix/modelix.core/tree/main/model-server).
-From this source the `rest-api-model-server` can provide read an write access to the underlying model.
+It is implemented using Quarkus and can provide **read an write access** to the underlying model.
+This is realized using websockets exposed by the `model-server`.

 ### Dashboard

-The dashboard provides access to model knowledge via a browser.
+The dashboard provides access to model knowledge through a browser.
-As it is conforming to the openAPI specification, the dashboard is able to obtain the model content from two sources:
+As it is conforming to the openAPI specification, the dashboard is able to obtain the model content from both API implementations.

-1. TODO
-2. TODO

-TODO
+However, the dashboard is consequently limited by the chosen API implementation.

 ## Use cases

-The idea here is to illustrate the different use cases alongside with their required system architecture.
+To illustrate different use cases, this section provides a short description of each use case alongside with the required system architecture.

 ### UC 1: Dashboard view